Offence to Sell Certain Breath Analysing Instruments

 In essence to prove this charge the Police must show that the accused sold a breath analysing instrument which is specified in the Australian Standards 3547 Breath Alcohol Testing Devices for Person use.

-One defence to this charge could be a factual dispute.
+One defence to the Offence to Sell Certain Breath Analysing Instruments could be a factual dispute.
 If proven guilty, an accused may be fined 20 penalty units as highest possible punishment.

 You should ring us and discuss your case if you have been charged.